-- 1 From the Item list, select the first item you are being billed for.
-You can also type the item name directly into the Item column. - 2 In the Qty column, enter the quantity you received. - 3 If necessary, edit the cost of the item. - 4 Repeat these steps for the other items you received.
+а РО n list, select the first item you are being can also type the item name directly column. umn, enter the quantity you received. edit the cost of the item. steps for the other items you received.
+5 Repeat these steps for the other items you received.